saxenamansi/saxenamansi/README.md

 Skills: Python | Java | R </br>
 Tools: Jupyter Notebook, Google Colab, Visual Studio, NetBeans, RStudio, Cisco Packet Tracer

-- 🔭 I’m currently working on an FAQ retreival System for common end users based on Covid-19.
+- 🔭 I’m currently working on: An FAQ retreival System for common end users based on Covid-19.
-- 🌱 I’m currently learning sequence models and analysis of time series data.
+- 🌱 I’m currently learning: Sequence models and Analysis of Time Series Data.
-- 👯 I’m looking to collaborate on Data Science projects including Natural Language Processing, Computer Vision and Machine Learning.
+- 👯 I’m looking to collaborate on: Data Science projects including Natural Language Processing, Computer Vision and Machine Learning.
-- 🤔 I’m looking for help with deploying BERT models
+- 🤔 I’m looking for help with: deploying BERT models.
-- 💬 Ask me about how to get started in Machine Learning
+- 💬 Ask me about: Machine Learning and Deep Learning.
-- 📫 How to reach me: Reach out to me on my mail immansi@gmail.com.
-Scroll down for other social media pages I am available on.
+- 📫 How to reach me: You can mail me (immansi@gmail.com), or PM me on [LinkedIn](https://www.linkedin.com/in/mansi-saxena-084b681a2/).
+Scroll down for other Social Media pages you can contact me on.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love interacting with the development community, so hit me up anytime for any interesting discussions!